EDITOR IN CHIEF

 THE LOS ANGELES REVIEW OF BOOKS

 As of January 2023

-I edit the Economics & Finance section of The Los Angeles Review of Books.
+I'm currently the Editor-in-Chief of The Los Angeles Review of Books.

 Malibu & French TV

 The picture on the right is from my appearance on a French and German television program called Arte, in an episode on Joan Didion and Malibu.
 You can try the link here, but it's not easy to see outside of Europe.
 I wrote about Didion's conflicted relationship to land and my conflicted relationship to her in an essay called Where I Am From.

 In a former life, I was a reporter.
 Before I got my doctorate, I got an MFA in creative writing.
 I have published fiction, nonfiction, essays, and articles in a wide variety of outlets.